 Let’s face it, to the uninitiated SEO is like this mystical force that determines your search rank.
 Even worse, so many SEO’s speak in a language that is like something out of Game of Thrones.
 Granted, there is always going to be jargon that is solely SEO-speak.
 But a pro will be able to explain the jargon in simple terms to help educate.
 The con will use this jargon to sound like they are an expert and hope you don’t ask too many questions.

 The point of this article is not to go on and on and try to explain every aspect of SEO.
 There are plenty of online resources you can find to achieve that if that is your goal.
 This post is for the time-conscious entrepreneur that would rather cut to the point.
 Spend a few minutes reading to get informed to know what to look for so that they can get a higher search rank without getting swindled.
-SEO has many benefits for your business, but only if you understand it enough to not get ripped off.
+SEO has many benefits for your business, but only if you understand it enough not to get ripped off.

 We all know the drill.
 You get an unsolicited email offering to increase your search rank for only $199/month.
 Wow, right?
 Not quite.
 I even get these emails.
 Or maybe you realize you need a higher organic rank so you try and find a local SEO, or (yikes) find someone overseas to do it cheaper.
 This is the great SEO pitfall.
 The easiest way to waste your money and not see any results.
 Would you set 2 $100 bills on fire every month?
 Of course not.
 Going this route is essentially the same thing.
 At least with burning the cash you have a unique experience.